 Welcome to the Northern Connecticut Black Nurses Association's website.
-We are glad that you took this opportunity to stop by to learn more about us.
+We are glad that you took the opportunity to stop by and learn more about us.

 The Chapter works collaboratively with many other health-related organizations and institutions, community partners, colleges and schools, and faith-based organizations.
-We continue to build these collaborations in order to effectively reach the populations that are most impacted by the lack of health care and health disparities.
+We continue to build these collaborations in order to effectively reach the populations that are most impacted by health disparities.

 Please feel free to contact us if you are interested in joining our dynamic organization, co-sponsoring a community event or fundraiser, or making a donation.
 We embrace and support nursing students financially, by offering scholarships to help defray the costs associated with pursuing higher education.
 Our scholarships are made possible by our event supporters and donors.

 Hope to see you at our next event and remember, achieving your optimal health is our priority!